vkoves/vkoves.github.io/_drafts/stop-climate-change-by-ditching-natural-gas.md

 electrically powered) even bring water to a boil faster and don't leave cooktops hot (["Induction Cooking - here's Why You Should Make The Switch" | Reviewed.com](https://www.reviewed.com/ovens/features/induction-101-better-cooking-through-science)).

+## Putting Your Appliances in Context

-Now let me clear - home natural gas use isn't the majority of emissions worldwide, but it is a significant proportion.
+Now let me be clear - home natural gas use isn't the majority of emissions in the US (or worldwide), but it is a significant proportion.
 Let's do some quick napkin math:

 1. From the EPA we know that there's <strong>0.0551 metric tons of CO<sub>2</sub> emitted per